carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 3. Configure Security requirements:
    ![Congito Security Requirements](/images/docs/gitpod-dedicated/guides/getting-started/sso/cognito/cognito-security-requirements.png)
-    - For development purposes, consider modifying the MFA enforcment policy.
-This should be require for Production use cases
-    - Configure the MFA and user account recovery sections according to organizational guidelines
+    - For development purposes, consider modifying the MFA enforcment policy to not require MFA.
+For all production use cases, configure the MFA and user account recovery sections according to organizational guidelines
 4. Configure sign-up experience:
    ![Congito Security Requirements](/images/docs/gitpod-dedicated/guides/getting-started/sso/cognito/cognito-signup-experience.png)
     - Disable Self Registration if you want to limit access (e.g. when the instance is publicly accessible)